mike-barber/rust-zero-cost-abstractions/README.md

 - unsafe, unrolled loop (also branchless) using pointer arithmetic
 - unsafe AVX2 loop

-C# responds well to all of these classic optimisation techniques, because the JIT compiler doesn't have the inclination to do this stuff for you.
+C# responds well to all of these classic optimisation techniques, because the JIT compiler doesn't have the spare time available to do this stuff for you.

 ```
 BenchmarkDotNet=v0.12.1, OS=ubuntu 20.04